fa1sepr0phet/VA-Claim-Status/README.md

-Chrome extension to view VA API response data for disability claims status.
+Chrome extension to view VA API response data for disability claims status, and displays information about your current disabilities if there are any.

 To use:
 1.  download all of the files here to a local folder.